-Syntax Sec_Mechanism=' mechanism_name ' Parameter Description mechanism_name The security mechanism name you want to use to establish a connection.
+Syntax x Sec_Mechanism=' mechanism_name ' Parameter Description mechanism_name The security mechanism name you want to use to establish a connection.
 The security mechanism name is case sensitive.
 You must specify it exactly as it appears in the Open Client/Open Server Configuration utility.
 Default value The default value for Sec_Mechanism is the security mechanism name currently specified as active in the Open Client/Open Server Configuration utility.
 If there is no security mechanism specified, no security service is used to establish the connection.
-Usage When to use Set Sec_Mechanism to use a security mech the Open Client/Open Server Configuration utility other (active) security mechanism.
-For instructions on using the Server Configuration utility, see your Sybase Open Client/ guide.
-Set Release parameter For this parameter to take effect, you must also set the Release parameter to 11or higher to specify that your application should use the appropriate version of Sybase Open Client Client-Library (CT-Lib) behavior.
-See the description of the Release parameter for more information.
-Requirements for use To use Sec_Mechanism or any other parameter supporting Open Client security services, you must meet certain requirements for using security services in your PowerBuilder application.
-For details, see "Requirements for using Open Client security services" in Connecting to Your Database .
-Corresponding CT-Lib connection property Specifying a value for Sec_Mechanism sets the corresponding Sybase CT-Lib connection property named CS_SEC_MECHANISM.
-Examples To specify KERBEROS as your security mechanism name: ile Type the following in the Security Mechanism box on ge in the Database Profile Setup dialog box: KERBEROS 3 Application Type the following in code: SQLCA.DE BParm="Sec_Mechanism='KERBEROS';Release=11"
+Usage eWhen to useSet Sec_Mechanism to use a security mechanism specified in the Open Client/Open Server Configuration utility other than the default (active) security mechanism.
+For instructions on using the Open Client/Open Server Configuration utility, see your Sybase Open Client/Server configuration guide.Set Release parameterFor this parameter to take effect, you must also set the Release parameter to 11 or higher to specify that your application should use the appropriate version of Sybase Open Client Client-Library (CT-Lib) behavior.
+See the description of the Release parameter for more information. supporting Open Cl for using security security security se To use Sec_Mechanism or any other parameter lient security services, you must meet certain requirements ervices in your PowerBuilder application.
+For details, see using Open Client security services" in Connecting to Your Lib connection property Specifying a value for ts the corresponding Sybase CT-Lib connection property ECHANISM.
+Examples To specify KERBE ROS as your security mechanism name: ile Type the following in the Security Mechanism box on ge in the Database Profile Setup dialog box: KERBEROS 3 Application Type the following in code: SQLCA.DE BParm="Sec_Mechanism='KERBEROS';Release=15"